Thavr/Thavr/README.md

 <h1 align="center">🚀My skills

-💻 Technical Skills: Proficient in Bash scripting and Linux environments; Basic knowledge of Python for data analysis and automation.
+<p align="left">💻 Technical Skills: Proficient in Bash scripting and Linux environments; Basic knowledge of Python for data analysis and automation.

-🥼📊 Problem-Solving & Research: Experience in scientific research and data-driven decision-making, with a structured approach to problem-solving.
+<p align="left">🥼📊 Problem-Solving & Research: Experience in scientific research and data-driven decision-making, with a structured approach to problem-solving.

-📆 Project & Team Management: Skilled in organizing tasks, optimizing workflows, and collaborating in multidisciplinary teams.
+<p align="left">📆 Project & Team Management: Skilled in organizing tasks, optimizing workflows, and collaborating in multidisciplinary teams.

-🧠 Adaptability & Continuous Learning: Quick learner with a passion for innovation, always exploring new technologies and methodologies.
+<p align="left">🧠 Adaptability & Continuous Learning: Quick learner with a passion for innovation, always exploring new technologies and methodologies.

 <h1 align="center">👨‍💻 Languages and technologies I work with